 5. If you do not need your oven, leave roast in oven till 30 min before serving time.
 Turn heat back on at 375 degrees F and heat till warmed through.
 Let sit on counter 10 minutes covered with foil, before slicing.
 With a three pound roast this should be about medium rare.
 If your roast is closer to two pounds decrease waiting in the oven time to 1- 1 1/2 hours.

 6. If you do need your oven, remove roast from oven and immediately cover roasting pan.
 Wrap in a towel or place somewhere to keep it warm as long as possible.
 30 minutes before serving place back in oven till headed through.
-Let sit on counter ten minutes covered with foil, slice and serve.
+Let sit on counter ten minutes covered with foil, slice and serve.*cooking longer during the second heating time will result in a more well done cut of meat.
+Mine was in for 45 minutes and was medium-well done*

 Thursday, April 26, 2012